Henripan/NEW-WP/README.md

 The remainder of the file contains data for each of the miRNAs/mRNAs.
 There is one line for each miRNA/mRNA.Each line contains the miRNA/mRNA name and a value for each sample in the dataset.<br>

-2. **Sample-to-sample file** generally contains three columns, which shows the corresponding relationship of patient_ID, sample names in mirna expression file and mrna expression file.
+2.**Sample-to-sample file** generally contains three columns, which shows the corresponding relationship of patient_ID, sample names in mirna expression file and mrna expression file.
 It is organized as follows:<br>
 ![test](https://github.com/Henripan/Wepro/blob/master/input%20miRNA%20file.png)<br>

 >Line format: `Name(tab)(sample name in miRNA file)(tab)(sample name in mRNA file)`<br>